Techniques and Tricks to Stay Calm Under Pressure

 In 2002, an in-depth study from Michigan State University attempted to uncover the source and effects of choking under pressure.
-One of the key findings from this study was that golfers who had experienced “self-conscious training” – meaning they had been filmed while playing and watched the recordings back as part of their practice regimen – were far less prone to choking in high-pressure environments than their peers.5 To this end, one of the best ways to stay calm in anxious or stressful situations is to practice.
+One of their key findings was that golfers who had experienced “self-conscious training” – meaning they had been filmed while playing and watched the recordings back as part of their practice regimen – were far less prone to choking in high-pressure environments than their peers.5 This means that one of the best ways to stay calm in anxious or stressful situations is to practice.
 In a boardroom meeting, know your stuff before walking in; if it’s a test, study; if it’s a presentation, rehearse in front of a mirror.
 The more you know about your capabilities, the easier it will be to overcome lapses in memory or confidence that may occur because of stress.

 The next best thing you can do to stay calm under pressure is to take care of yourself when you need to.
 Practice mindfulness by taking some time to breathe, meditate, or even just sit for a few minutes to clear your mind and regulate emotions.
 Be sure to eat well and get plenty of rest before stressful days.
 Take a moment to process information as you receive it, so you don’t become overwhelmed in the heat of the moment.
-It is also important to start paying attention to your triggers.
+It is also important to pay attention to your triggers.
 Realizing what causes you to lose your calm will help you recognize how to overcome it and persevere in the future.